jssteinberg/hackline.vim/README.md

 *hackline.vim 'hacks' your statusline so you don't have to.*

-A lightweight Neovim/Vim statusline plugin.
+A lightweight statusline plugin for Neovim (nvim) and Vim.
 No setup or prerequisites required.
 Enjoy the simplicity!
 Yet it's quite fully featured, with some features through optional plugins.

 - **No prerequisites** like icons or patched font, but there are simple variables for adding it.
 - **Uses your colorscheme.** Uses already exisiting highlight groups, but can be customized if needed.